From the founder of the Holosapiens Project

 • jaundice

-The Spleen is responsible for the transformation and transportation of food essences but together with the Lung and the Kidney the Spleen also governs the body's water metabolism.
+In traditional Chinese medicine the Spleen together with the Lung and the Kidney governs the body's water metabolism.
 It is in charge of the separation, transportation, and movement of fluids.
 If the Qi of the Spleen is deficient it cannot sufficiently transport fluids.
 Eventually this will lead to accumulation of “internal dampness”.

 When “internal dampness” and “internal heat” combine we have what is called “damp-heat”.
-The most common organs that suffer from damp-heat pathology are the Spleen, the Large Intestine, the Urinary Bladder, and the Gall Bladder.
+The most common organs that suffer from damp-heat disharmony are the Spleen, the Large Intestine, the Urinary Bladder, and the Gall Bladder.
 If the Gall Bladder is affected the obstruction will interrupt the drainage of bile in the biliary system, manifesting in jaundice.
 If damp-heat obstructs the Urinary Bladder there is difficult or painful urination.
 If it obstructs the Large Intestine or the Spleen there is loose stool, diarrhea or dysentery; damp-heat in the Spleen may also manifest in vaginal discharge with unpleasant odor.

 Major Chinese herbs